christopherobin/mage/lib/archivist/vaults/sqlite/Readme.md

 ```

 If no filename is provided, an in memory db will be created that will be destroyed upon end of connection.
+If an empty string is provided, an temporary db stored on disk will be created and destroyed upon end of connection.

 ## Supported operations